interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 ==================  ==========  =======================================================
 Parameter           Type        Description
 ==================  ==========  =======================================================
-``vault``           Account     The BTC Parachain address of the Vault responsible for this redeem request.
+``vault``           Account     The BTC Parachain address of the vault responsible for this redeem request.
 ``opentime``        u256        Block height of opening the request.
 ``amountPolkaBTC``  PolkaBTC    Amount of PolkaBTC the user requested to be redeemed.
 ``amountBTC``       BTC         Amount of BTC to be released to the user.